Join The Safety Net

 Impact Across Continents

-In 2022, your donations primarily supported malaria projects in in Madagascar, Niger, Nigeria, and South Sudan – highly vulnerable regions impacted by armed conflict, natural disasters, and mass displacement.
+In 2023, your donations primarily supported malaria projects in the Democratic Republic of the Congo, Ethiopia, Madagascar, Nigeria, and South Sudan – highly vulnerable regions impacted by armed conflict, natural disasters, and mass displacement.

 Our malaria projects continue to prioritize families with young children, pregnant women, displaced populations, remote communities with little to no healthcare access, and frontline health workers who fight malaria in these communities.